Konaka Station

 Konaka Station (小中駅, Konaka-eki) is a passenger railway station in the city of Midori, Gunma, Japan, operated by the third sector railway company Watarase Keikoku Railway.

 Lines

 Konaka Station is a station on the Watarase Keikoku Line and is 24.4 kilometers from the terminus of the line at Kiryū.

 Station layout

 The station consists of a single side platform.
 There is no station building, but only a shelter on the platform.
 The station is unattended.

-Adjacent stations

 History

 Konaka Station opened on 31 December 1912.